lsst/schedview/devel_plan/tlbuilder.md

 - Hold a single builder-level `color_column` (default `"band"`) configurable via `map_colors()`.
 - Build Bokeh figures and glyphs, applying the color mapping uniformly across all scatter panels.
 - Optionally add widgets (Select, MultiChoice).
-- Optionally append a horizontal color legend figure at the bottom of the layout.
+- Optionally append a horizontal color legend and/or marker legend to a shared figure at the bottom of the layout.
 - Produce a single Bokeh `column` layout.

 #### Key Internals